What is a container repository?

-A container repository is a collection of related container images used to provide different versions of an application.
-A container typically consists of a container image, which is a file that has anything that a piece of software may need to run -- this includes multiple layers of code, resources and tools.
-Container repositories will store images for setup and deployment.
+A container repository is a collection of related container images that provide different versions of an application.
+A container typically consists of a container image, which is a file that has everything a piece of software may need to run, such as multiple layers of code, resources and tools.
+Container repositories store images for setup and deployment.
 Organizations can use repositories to manage, pull and push images.

-Container image repositories are an integral element of development and deployment practices that make use of containers and PaaS environments.
-DevOps teams make use of containers, and most teams will pull a variety of container images from numerous sources -- such as open, community-focused registries -- to enable more rapid and flexible application development.
+Container image repositories are an integral element of development and deployment practices for environments that use containers and plaform as a service.
+Most DevOps teams use containers and pull a variety of container images from numerous sources, such as open, community-focused registries, to enable more rapid and flexible application development.

-An organization will use a container repository to share container images with its team or with the broader repository platform community.
-A public repository is one that is shared with a larger community, while a private repository allows an organization to keep its images private within an account or team.
+An organization uses a container repository to share container images with its team or with the broader repository platform community.
+A public repository is shared with a larger community, while a private repository enables an organization to keep its images private within an account or team.

 An example of a container repository is a Docker Repository on Docker Hub, which dedicates a location to the storage and publication of Docker images labeled with different tags.
-The tag is an identifier for an image in a repository.
+The tag identifies an image in a repository.

-Container repositories have benefits such as the following:
+Container repositories have many benefits, such as the following:

-- They allow an organization to share container images either within teams or to larger communities through public or private settings.
+- They enable an organization to share container images either within teams or to larger communities through public or private settings.

-- Some container services will give users a free private repository with the creation of an account.
+- Some container services give users a free private repository with the creation of an account.

-- They increase the speed of the pushing and pulling of images.
+- They increase the speed to push and pull images.

 - Pulling images from over the internet means an organization has a dependency on the service it gets the images from.
 If that service goes down or becomes compromised, then the images would become inaccessible.
-Container repositories also sidestep this potential issue.
+Container repositories eliminate this potential issue.

 At first glance, the term container repository could be confused with a similar term, container registry.
-While a container repository is a collection of related container images used to manage, pull and push images, a container registry is a collection of repositories made to store container images.
-Container registries can store container images as well as API paths and access control rules.
+While a container repository is a collection of related container images that manage, pull and push images, a container registry is a collection of repositories that store container images.
+Container registries can store container images, as well as application programming interface paths and access control rules.
 A registry can be hosted publicly or privately -- like a repository -- or by a third party.
-However, the important distinction between a registry and repository is that a registry is a collection of repositories, while repositories hold a collection of related images.
+However, the important distinction between the two is that a registry is a collection of repositories, while repositories hold a collection of related images.

 A user can act as a host for a container image by placing the image into a container registry for others to access.
-Utilizing a container registry may be a good idea if, for example, an organization is hosting a native cloud app
+Using a container registry might be a good idea if, for example, an organization is hosting a native cloud app.

 As an example, Azure Container Registry is a cloud-based repository built on the open source Docker Registry 2.0.
-It allows Azure users to store Docker images in repositories with the goal of being able to store each group of images in an isolated environment.
+It enables Azure users to store Docker images in repositories so each group of images is in an isolated environment.
 Users can control which repository they push images to using the Azure portal.
-For this, users will need to have created or installed a container registry Docker Command-line interface (CLI) and, of course, a container image.
+For this, users must create or install a container registry Docker command-line interface and a container image.

 How to create a container repository

-Using Docker Hub -- a cloud-based repository -- as a primary example, a user can create a repository by signing in and selecting the Repositories option, then selecting the Create Repo option.
+Using Docker Hub -- a cloud-based repository -- as a primary example, a user can create a repository by signing in and selecting the Repositories option and then selecting Create Repo.
 Users can create a repository in their Docker ID namespace, or any location where the user is an owner.
 A short and full description is also used in categorization.
 Short descriptions are a string of 100 characters that are used in search results, while full descriptions create the Readme in the repository.
-Once selecting the Create option, users will then need to push images to the repository.
+Once selecting the Create option, users then push images to the repository.

 Pushing an image to Docker Hub requires users to first name a local image with their Docker Hub username and repository name, then add a tag to it.
 The image is then uploaded and made available for other users.
 While Docker Hub offers its registry for free, users must first pay a premium to use Docker Hub as a private repository.

 As another example, Google Container Registry also comes with the tools needed to set up a repository.
-Users of Google Container Registry can set up a repository by creating a pod that uses a secret to pull an image from a private Docker repository.
-Google Container Registry users need to have a Kubernetes cluster as well as the kubectl command-line tool for this process.
+Google Container Registry users can set up a repository by creating a pod that uses a secret to pull an image from a private Docker repository.
+Google Container Registry users must have a Kubernetes cluster, as well as the kubectl command-line tool for this process.

-The security of a container repository can be implemented to a specific repository or to a larger registry.
+Container repository security can be implemented to a specific repository or to a larger registry.

 Scanning is one way to ensure that an image or repository is secure.
-Most organizations that have registry and repository service will support their own scanning.
-Docker scans, for example, was released in 2016 for official images hosted in Docker Hub, and can be acquired as an add-on for private Docker repositories.
+Most organizations that have registry and repository service support their own scanning.
+Docker scans, for example, was released in 2016 for official images hosted in Docker Hub and can be acquired as an add-on for private Docker repositories.
 Docker Security Scanning can be run when a user selects the dedicated scan option or automatically with any Docker push to a repository.
-Each layer of an image will be scanned, identifying software components that are in each layer.
-The scan will index the Secure Hash Algorithms (SHA) of each component and then compare it against the National Vulnerability Database in the user's data transfer rate (DTR) instance.
+Each layer of an image is scanned, identifying software components in each layer.
+The scan indexes the Secure Hash Algorithms of each component and then compare it against the National Vulnerability Database in the user's data transfer rate instance.

-Users should schedule regular scans of their repository to detect any potential vulnerabilities.
-This is important since many teams will pull container images from community-focused registries and not all of them are validated or checked for security vulnerabilities.
+Users should schedule regular scans of their repository to detect any potential vulnerabilities as many teams pull container images from community-focused registries that are not validated or checked for security vulnerabilities.

-A Secure Socket Shell (SSH) private key may also be needed when building an app inside a Docker image.
-The key will either pull code from the private repository, or the user will need security tokens.
+A Secure Socket Shell private key might also be necessary when building an app inside a Docker image.
+The key either pulls code from the private repository or the user needs security tokens.

-To further secure a repository, users should keep images updated to ensure any vulnerable components are patched.
-Once updated, users should run a new build to create, tag and push an image as a test with the goal of rescanning the image after, ensuring it's free of its vulnerabilities.
+To further secure a repository, users should keep images up to date to ensure any vulnerable components are patched.
+Once updated, users should run a new build to create, tag and push an image as a test to ensure it's free of vulnerabilities.

-Specific registries and repositories will offer different security as well.
-Amazon Elastic Container Registry markets itself as a secure private container repository, since it encrypts and compresses images at rest.
-Google Cloud Containers will secure Docker image storage using the Google Cloud Platform and allows control over who can view, access and download images.
+Specific registries and repositories offer different security as well.
+Amazon Elastic Container Registry markets itself as a secure private container repository because it encrypts and compresses images at rest.
+Google Cloud Containers secure Docker image storage using the Google Cloud Platform and enables control over who can view, access and download images.